mary-perret-1986/kerry-perret.github.io/_posts/2021-10-24-my-communication-style-and-emojigraphy.md

 - I'm not fun, I'm too serious and boring and despite the fact that I've probably changed, at least a bit over the last decade or so, I'm a tad skeptical that it's only on my end that things have changed.
 After all, don't we say that "beauty is in the eye of the beholder".

-Well you see, interpretation depends on a lot of parameters, context, interlocutors, how close you are with them, suffice to say, there isn't a one-size-fits-all solution, there will be faux pas whether you want it or not.
+Well you see, interpretation depends greatly on a lot of parameters, context, interlocutors, how close you are with them, suffice to say, there isn't a one-size-fits-all solution, there will be faux pas whether you want it or not.

 # My🐈 Communication💬 Style👩‍🎨